ericosur/ccbox/opencv/tracking/README.md

 # Readme

-## precondition
+## NOTICE

-It needs opencv 3.4.1-dev with extra tracker/tracking modules built.
+You need extra module: tracker/tracking to make this project built/compiled.

 ## howto